mapbox/geojson-vt/README.md

 ![](https://cloud.githubusercontent.com/assets/25395/5360312/86028d8e-7f91-11e4-811f-87f24acb09ca.gif)

 There's a convenient page to test out **geojson-vt** on different data.
-Run `npm install` to install dependencies, then `npm run build-dev` to generate a browser build of the library.
-Now open `debug/index.html` in your browser and drag any GeoJSON on the page, watching the console.
+Make sure you have the dev version built; open `debug/index.html` in your browser, and drag any GeoJSON on the page, watching the console.

 ![](https://cloud.githubusercontent.com/assets/25395/5363235/41955c6e-7fa8-11e4-9575-a66ef54cb6d9.gif)